MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/display-save-files.md

 # View service-related documentation and save shared files

 During your repair or inspection, you may want to refer to an image or PDF related to the asset or procedure you are completing.
-For example, you can place a wiring diagram in space next to the asset you are working on.
+For example, you can place a wiring diagram in the space next to the asset you are working on.
 During a video call, a remote collaborator can share a reference to help you better understand what an asset should look like after you've successfully repaired it.

 If you're in a video call, any call participant can annotate the file, just as they would annotate any physical object.